Epiphone Serial Number Lookup

 The last 4 digits form the series sequence number.

-Example: SI02060234 is the 234th guitar of June 2002, built at the Samick factory in Cileungsi near Bogor, Indonesia.
+So, serial number SI02060234 is the 234th guitar of June 2002, built at the Samick factory in Cileungsi near Bogor, Indonesia.

-Epiphone 2 letters 9 digits serial numbers:
+Serial Number 2 letters 9 digits

 NUMBERFACTORYCOUNTRY